kicaj29/Kubernetes/helm/readme.md

 [chart5](charts/chart5-customizing-charts/chart/guestbook)

 This chart show simple usage of custom values.
+Additionally now `ingress.yaml` is placed in frontend and backend charts.
 It does not fully work because backend chart uses not working connection string to mongodb.

 We can run `helm template guestbook` or `helm install demogeustbook guestbook --debug --dry-run` to see how look all yaml files after applying all custom values.